What is a Community-based Learning Course?

-Find Service Learning Courses
+Find Community-based Learning Courses

 Search the Online Course Guide

-Service Learning classes include at least 25 hours of service throughout the semester as part of the course requirement.
+Community-based Learning classes include at least 25 hours of service throughout the semester as part of the course requirement.
 Typically, you’ll begin by exploring the background of the issues that the class relates to and preparing to work with a community organization or agency.
 Then you will usually spend a few hours a week at that community partner site, using your skills to provide real benefits to your community partner.
 Your community partner will also become an important part of your education in the course.

 - 100% of those students had a positive experience

 - This is your chance to link coursework directly to real-life experience and employment

 “It is one thing to sit in a classroom and learn about something, but when you are actually out in the real world applying what you have learned to certain situations, you definitely get more out of the class.”